davidubuntu/cvalia/src/markdown/index.md

 map:
   title: MAP OF TRAVEL
   description: I Love to travel and be in constant movememnt, I see it as a way of nourish myself with other cultures and ways of life.
 My experiences are used in the future in my designs.
+skills:
+  title: MY SKILLS
+  description: I Love to travel and be in constant movememnt, I see it as a way of nourish myself with other cultures and ways of life.
+My experiences are used in the future in my designs.
 ---